dimforge/ncollide/mesh_generation/convex_decomposition.md

 Let us define what _normalized concavity_ means.
 Because there is no official definition of the concavity of a 3D object, we are using the maximal distance between the triangle mesh vertex and its convex hull.
-This distance $$d$$ is computed along the direction of the vertex normal:
+Let $$d$$ be the distance computed along the direction of the vertex normal (hence, it is usually different from the intuitive distance obtained by orthogonal projection of the point on the closest convex hull face):

 <center>
 ![Concavity measure](../img/concavity.svg)